A Mouse only needs an entry point as big as its head to access your home! Once they are in your home, mice are experts

 8 Common Mice Entry Points

-Over time, and because it is exposed to the elements, your home may end up with several holes in it.
+Over time, and because it is exposed to the elements, your home may end up with several holes.

 It is vital that you regularly check around the perimeter of your home for any signs of wear and tear.

 Ensure that you leave no place unchecked.
 It is crucial to check areas where you may have any plants or bushes growing.
 These areas are rarely checked but do leave your home exposed.

-Mice have strong teeth, so even if there is a section of your home that is beginning to crumble, mice can chew through and enter your home.
+Mice have strong teeth, so even if a section of your home is beginning to crumble, mice can chew through and enter your home.

 I am guilty of this!

 Over time, I have changed over internet providers, phone providers, and cable providers.
-Each time, a technician has been out to install something new into my home.
+A technician has been out to install something new into my home each time.

 If you want to know how to track where mice are entering your house, check around your home for any cable holes that are no longer needed!

 Regularly check cable holes in use, too, because the hole may become weak due to the elements.
 If your cable holes get bigger, they can be used as an entry point for mice.

-Air conditioning units need large holes to pass through equipment that is needed for the units to function.
+Air conditioning units need large holes to pass through the equipment.

 Check around the installation for any small gaps around the edge because mice can easily enter using these edges!
 As I said above, mice only need a small area to gain access, so think about that as you perform your checks.

 It is time to get the ladder out!
 If you want to know how to keep mice out of your home, you cannot avoid checking your roof.

 Mice are excellent climbers, and will happily traverse the side of your home to find an entry point.

-This is especially true if you have overgrown trees that are growing close to your home.
+This is especially true if you have overgrown trees growing close to your home.
 The tree will make it easier for the mice to reach the roof.